Db

 3.7.0

-Starts a batch query, similar to yii\db\Query::batch() (opens new window).
+Starts a batch query, similar to yii\db\Query::batch().

 Each iteration will be a batch of rows.